minh-phung/generalized-additive-model-and-life-expectancy/README.md

 Out of 5 cross validation sets, one specific model was chosen 4/5 sets, with with the constrained variation 3/4 sets.
 By referencing the id with the schedule, in 'selection/Life expectancy_schedule.csv', one can get the exact choices for linear, spline, and removed terms.

 Looking at the time it takes to fit a model, the 95th percentile of the time is less than 0.2 seconds.
-However, in comparing the appropriate percentile with the time it takes to compute the minimization step (for finding lambdas) (percetile time of minimization step / percentile of the modeling step), at the 50th, it is almost a factor of 50.
+However, in comparing the appropriate percentile with the time it takes to compute the minimization step (for finding lambdas) (percentile time of minimization step / percentile of the modeling step), at the 50th, it is almost a factor of 50.
 At the 95th, it is more than 100.